 Clause 9.1.1 sets the general requirements for monitoring, measurement, analysis and evaluation.

-For learners and auditors, this sub-clause is best understood as the foundation of EMS performance data.
-It helps ensure the organisation is collecting useful information and using it properly.
+For learners and auditors, this sub-clause is best understood as the “performance data” requirement.
+It helps ensure the organisation is collecting useful information and using it properly, rather than simply keeping scattered records.

-Clause 9.1.2 asks the organisation to evaluate fulfilment of its compliance obligations.
+Clause 9.1.2 asks the organisation to evaluate whether it is fulfilling its compliance obligations.

 In simple terms, the organisation must check whether it is meeting the environmental legal, customer, contractual and other requirements it has identified.